Rangers back in World Series, 12 years after twice being 1 strike from title

-ARLINGTON, Texas (AP) — The Texas Rangers are back in the World Series for the first time since twice being within one strike of winning the title in 2011.
+ARLINGTON, Texas (AP) — The Texas Rangers are back in the World Series for the first time since twice being within one strike of winning the 2011 title.

 “We’ve had some hard times recently.
 Those are over,” general manager Chris Young declared soon after Texas won its third AL pennant.